Below is a printable file for the Advent prayers we say during Advent when lighting our wreath at dinner.

 Sermons for Children's Masses, Imprimatur 1900

-Holy Mother Church dedicates the month of April to the Holy Ghost
+Holy Mother Church dedicates the month of August to the Immaculate

 The purpose of this website is to share the beautiful Catholic resources that God has so richly blessed us with.
 All texts unless they are my own words have their sources quoted, and most of them are in the public domain.
 Any educational items that I have made for or with my children are NOT TO BE USED FOR PROFIT, but are meant to be used for personal use by individuals and families.
 You may link to our site if you so choose.